SOLO Wilderness First Responder (WFR) with Train NEK

 Join Train NEK in beautiful Vermont to earn your SOLO Wilderness First Responder this year!

-WHAT IS INCLUDED?
-WFR tuition of $600 includes instruction, training materials, and certification fees, including SOLO Advanced CPR certification.
+What is Included?
+WFR tuition of $600 includes instruction, training materials, and certification fees, including SOLO Adult, Child and Infant CPR certification exceeding current AHA/ILCOR guidelines.
 Certification lasts for three years.
 You recertify by either taking a two-day SOLO WFR Refresher (preferred), or by taking a SOLO WFA course with some additional studying outside of class.

 EDUCATIONAL/FUNCTIONAL JOB REQUIREMENTS FOR WILDERNESS MEDICAL STUDENTS AND PROVIDERS Based on the Department of Transportation’s First Responder curriculum, the Wilderness First Responder is a job-training program which integrates wilderness and medical training and leads to certification.
 As such, candidates must meet all First Responder functional job requirements in order to become certified.